Nonparametric Gaussian Mixture Models for the Multi-Armed Bandit

 \subsection{Nonparametric Gaussian mixture model Thompson sampling}

-We leverage the nonparametric Gaussian mixture model described above, and combine it with a posterior sampling MAB policy, \ie Thompson sampling~\cite{j-Russo2018}.
-The proposed Thompson sampling for contextual bandits with nonparametric Gaussian mixture reward models is presented in Algorithm~\ref{alg:nonparametric_ts}.
-At each interaction with the world, Thompson sampling decides which arm to play next based on a random parameter sample, drawn from the posterior distribution updated with all the information available at time $t$.
+We leverage the BNP, context-conditional Gaussian mixture model of Equations~\eqref{eq:per_arm_dp}--\eqref{eq:per_arm_dp_observations} and derive a posterior sampling MAB policy, \ie a BNP Thompson sampling.

-For nonparametric models as in Eqn~\eqref{eq:nonparametric_Gaussian_mixture}, one draws per-arm and per-mixture Gaussian parameters $\varphi_{a,k}$ from the posterior distributions with updated hyperparameters $\varPhi_{a,k,n_{a,k}}$ in Eqn.~\eqref{eq:posterior_hyperparameters}, conditioned on the mixture assignments $z_{1:n}$ determined by the Gibbs sampler in Eqn.~\eqref{eq:gibbs_mixture_assignment} with marginalized densities in Eqns.~\eqref{eq:predictive_emission_univariate} and~\eqref{eq:predictive_emission_multivariate}.
-Given the inferred sufficient statistics of the assignments (\ie the counts $n_{a,k}$ of rewards observed for arm $a$ and assigned to mixture $k$), and the drawn posterior parameter samples $w_{a,k}^{(t+1)}$, one computes the expected reward for each arm of the nonparametric bandit, \ie
+At each interaction with the world, the proposed nonparametric Thompson sampling ---detailed in Algorithm~\ref{alg:nonparametric_ts}--- decides which arm to play next based on the predictive distribution in Equation~\eqref{eq:nonparametric_Gaussian_mixture_detailed}, computed using a random parameter sample drawn from the BNP parameter posteriors in Equations~\eqref{eq:posterior_per_mixture}--\eqref{eq:posterior_hyperparameters}.